raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="level1">Top</a>
 ## Level 1: Making Web Pages: Flask and HTML

-Let's begin by creating the web page for our reading list app.
+A natural way to start is by creating a web page for our reading list app.
 Before we do so, we need to learn about Flask.

 <a href="#top" class="top" id="what-is-flask">Top</a>
 ## 1.1 What is Flask